Skip to main content

 Once you have your problem statement(s) down pat, you then need to very clearly articulate how:

-- An LMS solves the problems identified; and
+1. An LMS addressed the problem; and

 Want to see Acorn PLMS in action?